amanem1/smart_Pedometer/README.md

 # smart_Pedometer
-desiging a pedometer and then filtering in python.
+desiging a pedometer and then filtering the output .

 This pedometer project is an inspiration from a research paper : https://www.researchgate.net/publication/258046206_Accurate_Pedometer_for_Smartphones
 I have learnt a lot from their work and implemented ,hence thanks to them .